 Bill Clinton and Jerry Brown get heated over Hillary Clinton

-The 1992 Democratic primary debate in Illinois saw then-Arkansas Gov. Bill Clinton trade blows with his California counterpart, then-Gov. Jerry Brown, over Hillary Clinton.
+The 1992 Democratic primary debate in Illinois saw then-Arkansas Gov. Bill Clinton trade blows with former California Gov. Jerry Brown over Hillary Clinton.

 Brown alleged the Arkansas law firm Hillary Clinton was a part of was doing business with the state, calling the situation a “conflict of interest,” “corruption” and "a scandal of major proportion."

 "He is funneling money to his wife's law firm for state business,” Brown alleged, citing a front-page article in that day’s issue of The Washington Post.

 Clinton shot back, saying: “You ought to be ashamed of yourself for jumping on my wife.
 You're not worth being on the same platform as my wife.
 I never funneled any money to my wife's law firm.
 Never."